The Shopify vs WooCommerce SEO is also a solid match since both provide robust SEO tools that outrun almost any other candidate.

 With WooCommerce, you have full control over every aspect of your store including the parts that affect SEO.
 In the meantime, Shopify SEO is also easy to manage.
 While WooCommerce has the marvelous Yoast SEO as a companion, Shopify has its wide range of integrations in the apps store, too!

 When it comes to technical requirements for SEO, Shopify has the edge on other platforms due to many of its integrated features.
 For example quicker loading speed for all pages, SSL certificate authentication by default.
-Opposed to Shopify, you have to buy the SSL certificates for WooCommerce sites yourself.
+As opposed to Shopify, you have to buy the SSL certificates for WooCommerce sites yourself.
 You can either create it for free but it requires technical skills to perform the task.

 Shopify is clearly the one to beat in the list of ready-made SEO-friendly eCommerce platforms.
 Meanwhile, WooCommerce, powered by WordPress and has plenty of integrations with reasonable prices, reinforcing itself in every ranking competition for SEO.